ps1312/TriviaApp/README.md

 - Story:
 As a player
 I want to replay the trivia after finishing it
-So I can test myself against my previous try
+So I can challenge myself against my previous try

 - Acceptance criteria:
 Given the player finishes a game